 Global Disaster Alert and Coordination System

 - follow the advice of local authorities

 - contact friends and family in Australia with regular updates about your welfare and whereabouts.

 Where to get help

 Australia doesn't have an Embassy or Consulate in Gabon.
-By agreement between the Canadian and Australian governments, the Canadian Honorary Consul in Libreville, Gabon and the
+The Canadian Honorary Consul in Libreville, Gabon and the

-Canadian High Commission in Yaoundé, Cameroon, provide limited consular assistance to Australians in Gabon.
-This service includes the issuance of
+Canadian High Commission in Yaoundé, Cameroon, can provide limited consular assistance to Australians in Gabon.
+This service includes the issuing of

 Canadian Honorary Consul, Libreville